 - if you are allergic to clozapine or to any of the other ingredients of this medicine (listed in section 6).
 It is important to tell your doctor if you think you have ever had an allergic reaction to any of these ingredients.

-- Symptoms of an allergic reaction can include:
+Symptoms of an allergic reaction can include:

 - swelling of the face and mouth

 - itchy skin rashes or hives

 - difficulty breathing

-- faintness

-- if you are unable to digest lactose (milk sugar), due to one of the following conditions: - galactose intolerance - total lactase deficiency - glucose-galactose malabsorption - if you are unable to undergo regular blood tests - if you have a low number of white cells in the blood (leucopenia/granulocytopenia/agranulocytosis) especially if this was caused by medicines, including previous treatment with clozapine.
-This does not apply if you have had low white blood cell count caused by previous chemotherapy - if you are receiving treatment with other medicines that can cause a fall in the number of white blood cells. - if you are being treated or have been treated with long-acting depot injections of antipsychotics - If you use any medicine that stops your bone marrow from working properly - if you have any of the following diseases: - Disorders of the bone marrow (when the bone marrow does not make enough blood cells) or have ever suffered from bone marrow disease - Uncontrolled epilepsy (fits or seizures) - Acute mental illness caused by alcohol, medicines or other substances (e.g. narcotics)
+- faintness. - if you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product - if you are unable to undergo regular blood tests - if you have a low number of white cells in the blood (leucopenia/granulocytopenia/agranulocytosis) especially if this was caused by medicines.
+This does not apply if you have had low white blood cell count caused by previous chemotherapy. - if you are receiving treatment with other medicines that can cause a fall in the number of white blood cells - if you are being treated or have been treated with long-acting depot injections of antipsychotics - if you have suffered from a very low white blood cell count (agranulocytosis) caused by previous treatment with clozapine.